743717/RobotControl/README.md

 # RobotControl
-Library of controls for arduino robots
+Library of controls for arduino robots.

 Programmer: Colin Schwartz